Pharmacokinetics of progesterone: Vaginal administration

 Progesterone is available for vaginal administration in the form of capsules (Utrogestan), gels (Crinone, Prochieve), suppositories (Cyclogest), inserts/tablets (Endometrin, Lutinus), and rings (Fertiring, Progering).
 In addition, oral micronized progesterone capsules have been administered vaginally with success.

-The bioavailability of vaginal micronized progesterone is about 4 to 8%.
+The bioavailability of vaginal micronized progesterone insert is about 4 to 8%.
 Vaginal absorption of progesterone is lower in postmenopausal women with vaginal atrophy.
-The bioavailability of vaginal progesterone is about 40-fold greater than that of oral progesterone.
 Following administration of a single 25, 50, or 100 mg vaginal progesterone suppository in women, maximal circulating levels of progesterone occurred within 2 to 3 hours and were 7.27 ± 2.8 ng/mL, 8.84 ± 3.14 ng/mL, and 9.82 ± 9.8 ng/mL, respectively.
 After peak levels, progesterone levels decreased gradually, with an elimination half-life of 6 to 12 hours.
 Progesterone levels were less than 3 ng/mL for all three doses after 24 hours.
-The researchers concluded that the 25 and 50 mg doses would be appropriate for twice daily administration while the 100 mg dose would be appropriate for administration three times a day.
+The researchers concluded that the 25 and 50 mg doses would be appropriate for administration three times per day while the 100 mg dose would be appropriate for administration twice per day.

+The bioavailability of vaginal progesterone gel is about 40-fold greater than that of oral progesterone.
+Gel bioavailability does not seem to vary between the "Crinone 8%" formulation and two experimental generic formulations of different strengths, peaking at about 10 ng/mL after 90 mg of gel within 7 hours (with a large standard deviation).
+There is no precise pharmacokinetics data for vaginal gel compared to intramuscular standard, though it is understood to be less powerful for a number of indications compared to IM.

 There is a uterine first-pass effect with vaginal progesterone, such that progesterone levels are far greater in the uterus than in the circulation.
 Full secretory transformation of the endometrium was produced by vaginal progesterone administration that resulted in circulating progesterone levels of 1 to 3 ng/mL, whereas other parenteral routes (intramuscular and intranasal) were less effective in comparison.
 The difference can be attributed to the endometrial first-pass effect with vaginal progesterone.